-- 1.1 Effective Date; Start Date; At-Will Employment.
-This Agreement is contingent, and shall become effective, on the last to occur of the following: (a) Executive's satisfactory completion of a background check, (b) Executive's compliance with the Immigration Reform and Control Act of 1986, and (c) Executive's execution of this Agreement (the "Effective Date").
-Subject to the foregoing, Executive's employment is anticipated to commence on January 22, 2018 (the "Start Date"), and Executive shall be employed by the Company on an "at will" basis, meaning either the Company or Executive may terminate Executive's employment at any time, with or without cause or advance notice, subject to Executive's right to receive the compensation set forth in Section 6 hereof.
+- 1.1 At-Will Employment.
+Executive shall be employed by the Company on an "at will" basis, meaning either the Company or Executive may terminate Executive's employment at any time, with or without cause or advance notice.
 Any contrary representations that may have been made to Executive shall be superseded by this Agreement.
 This Agreement shall constitute the full and complete agreement between Executive and the Company on the "at will" nature of Executive's employment with the Company, which may be changed only in an express written agreement signed by Executive and a duly authorized officer of the Company.
 Executive's rights to any compensation following a termination shall be only as set forth in Section 6. - 1.2 Position.
-Subject to the terms set forth herein, the Company agrees to employ Executive in the position of President and Chief Financial Officer, and Executive hereby accepts such employment.
-Executive will report to the Chief Executive Officer ("CEO"). - 1.3 Duties.
-Executive shall faithfully perform all duties of the Company related to the position or positions held by the Executive, including but not limited to all duties set forth in this Agreement and/or in the Bylaws of the Company related to the position or positions held by the Executive and all additional duties that are reasonably prescribed from time to time by the CEO.
-In addition to the foregoing, Executive shall serve as the Company's principal accounting officer.
+Subject to the terms set forth herein, the Company agrees to employ Executive in the position of Chief Operations Officer, and Executive hereby accepts such employment.
+Executive will report to the Chief Executive Officer ("CEO") and/or such executive designated by the CEO. - 1.3 Duties.
+Executive shall faithfully perform all duties of the Company related to the position or positions held by the Executive, including but not limited to all duties set forth in this Agreement and/or in the Bylaws of the Company related to the position or positions held by the Executive and all additional duties that are reasonably prescribed from time to time by the CEO or other designated officers of the Company.
 Executive shall devote the Executive's full business time and attention to the performance of the Executive's duties and responsibilities on behalf of the Company and in furtherance of its best interests.
-Executive shall perform Executive's duties under this Agreement principally out of the Company's corporate headquarters in North Carolina.
-In addition, Executive shall make such business trips at the Company's expense to such places as may be necessary or advisable for the efficient operations of the Company.

-1.4 Company Policies.
-The Executive shall comply with all Company written policies, standards, rules and regulations (a "Company Policy" or collectively, the "Company Policies") and all applicable government laws, rules and regulations that are now or hereafter in effect.
+Executive shall perform Executive's duties under this Agreement principally out of the Company's corporate headquarters.
+In addition, Executive shall make such business trips at the Company's expense to such places as may be necessary or advisable for the efficient operations of the Company. - 1.4 Company Policies.
+The Executive shall comply with all Company policies, standards, rules and regulations (a "Company Policy" or collectively, the "Company Policies") and all applicable government laws, rules and regulations that are now or hereafter in effect.
 The Executive acknowledges receipt of copies of all written Company Policies that are in effect as of the date of this Agreement.
 Notwithstanding the foregoing, in the event that the terms of this Agreement differ from or are in conflict with the Company's general employment policies or practices, this Agreement shall control.

-2. COMPENSATION.
+2. COMPENSATION